lipiecki/PostForecasts.jl/docs/src/examples.md

 Below You can find some simple examples of what can be achieved with `PostForecasts.jl`

 ## Electricity price forecasting
-This example showcases how to prepare probabilistic forecasts of day-ahead electricity prices for all 24 hours, using three different models (IDR, CP and QRA), for a specified calendar year.
+This example showcases how to prepare probabilistic forecasts of day-ahead electricity prices for all 24 hours of the day within a full calendar year, using three different models (IDR, CP and QRA).
+See [(Lipiecki et al., 2024)](https://doi.org/10.1016/j.eneco.2024.107934) for more details on this forecasting task.

-First, specify the year (between 2019 and 2023) and the length of the training window (note that data starts at the begining of 2019).
+First, specify the year (between 2020 and 2023) and the length of the training window (note that 2019 is the first full year of data and we need some prior data for calibration).
 Here we use the year 2021 and a 182-day window.
 ```julia
 using PostForecasts, Statistics